Physical Education and Athletics (PE)

 Continues to teach unmounted safe handling and tacking procedures.
 Reviews basic riding position and the proper aids for the walk and trot with emphasis on greater control and harmony with the horse.
 Introduces canter work and the jumping position.

-L. Donaldson, A. Golembeski, The department
+E. Donaldson, L. Etzel, A. Golembeski, K. Michaels, The department

 Notes: 2 PE units.
 Repeatable.
 Fee: $850.